DustinSchimel/DustBin/README.md

   - Slow motion and pausing features allow for even better fine touches

 ### Purpose
 This was a project I originally added onto for a CS class I took in 2018.
-This repo is an updated version of [this](https://github.com/Xerphy/SandGame) one.
+This repo is an updated version of an [older](https://github.com/Xerphy/SandGame) one.
 This repo is made available as well as the release to enable them to be viewed as a simple portfolio piece.
 I don't plan on updating this game in the foreseeable future.

 ### Installation
 Navigate to the [releases](https://github.com/Xerphy/DustBin/releases) page and download the latest zip.
 Once the zip is extracted, launch the DustBin.exe to start the game.